utshomax/postman-docs/src/pages/docs/integrations/available-integrations/ci-integrations/azure-devops-pipelines.md

 1. Select the **Test** tab.
 1. Under **Connect to CI/CD Builds**, select **Azure DevOps**.
 1. You'll be prompted to allow Postman to access your Azure DevOps account.
 After you grant access, you can close the browser tab and return to Postman.
 1. Enter a **Nickname** to help you recognize the integration later.
+Postman pre-fills a nickname in the format `Azure DevOps Pipelines-{API_NAME}`, and you can edit it if you want.
 1. Enter the Azure DevOps **Organization Name** where you created the project pipeline.
 1. Select the **CI project** used for your API.
 1. Select **Connect**.